lgpperry/lgpperry.github.io/research/index.md

 author_profile: true
 ---

 My research is primarily in applied statistics, where I do a lot of collaborative work with other researchers.
 I am always open to mentoring student research and am happy to work on projects outside of the current scope of my research.

+## Consulting

-I also do consulting work as time permits.
+I do consulting work as time permits.
 Please feel free to reach out to me with any questions at perry@csus.edu.

+Sacramento State also offers a Capstone Course where our students take on consutling projects free of charge.
+[Click here](https://forms.office.com/pages/responsepage.aspx?id=AZC0tj-L-kOZoXBujH41mM5QfwqOc9RKgZnet9bSVfpUNUVCTDBUQjE2SkVEVVg0WkhDUjU3UVlITy4u&route=shorturl) for the inquiry form.

 ## Student research